Axia-Tech/AXIA-wiki/docs/learn/learn-bridges.md

 ### via Bridge Pallets

-Receiving messages on AXIASolar from an external, non-parachain blockchain can be possible through a Substrate pallet.
-The Substrate instance can then be deployed to AXIASolar either as a system-level parachain (native extension to the core AXIASolar software) or as a community-operated parachain.
+Receiving messages on AXIACoin from an external, non-parachain blockchain can be possible through a Substrate pallet.
+The Substrate instance can then be deployed to AXIACoin either as a system-level parachain (native extension to the core AXIACoin software) or as a community-operated parachain.

-An example of a bridge that would strictly use bridge pallets would be a AXIALunar `\<\>` AXIASolar bridge, since both use parachains based on Substrate.
+An example of a bridge that would strictly use bridge pallets would be a AXIALunar `\<\>` AXIACoin bridge, since both use parachains based on Substrate.

-For the standalone chains that will not have a parachain bridging module on AXIASolar (non-Substrate), it will be necessary to deploy bridge contracts (see below).
+For the standalone chains that will not have a parachain bridging module on AXIACoin (non-Substrate), it will be necessary to deploy bridge contracts (see below).

 ### via Smart Contracts

-Given the generality of blockchain platforms with Turing-complete smart contract languages, it is possible to bridge AXIASolar and any other smart contract capable blockchain (Ethereum, EOS, Tezos, etc).
+Given the generality of blockchain platforms with Turing-complete smart contract languages, it is possible to bridge AXIACoin and any other smart contract capable blockchain (Ethereum, EOS, Tezos, etc).

 Those who are already familiar with Ethereum may know of the now archived [AXIA Bridge][] and the